 - A recording of the RON must be retained for three years.

-Remote signing of documents can help support the process of creating estate planning documents while the parties involved are unable to meet in person.
+The remote signing of documents can help support the process of creating estate planning documents while the parties involved are unable to meet in person.
 Any discussions you have with your attorney will also likely be handled via remote communication.

 It’s important to keep each document in your estate plan up to date at all times.
 Periodically reviewing your estate plan with an attorney lets you make sure it furthers your goals and helps you properly care for your loved ones in the event that you pass on.
 Some of the documents that should be kept up to date include: